kazewong/flowMC/docs/source/quickstart.rst

     nf_sampler.sample(initial_position)

+For more realistic test case, see the examples on `github <https://github.com/kazewong/FlowMC/tree/main/example>`_.
+In particular, currently the best engineered test case is `dualmoon.py <https://github.com/kazewong/FlowMC/blob/main/example/dualmoon.py>`_.

 In the ideal case, the only two things you will have to do is:

 #.
 Write down the function you want to sample in the form of :code:`p(x)`, where :code:`p` is the log probability density function and :code:`x` is the vector of variables of interest.
 #.
 Configure the sampler.